openmovementproject/openmovement/Docs/omgui/index.md

 The output of the SVM tool is a CSV file stored in the working folder.
 For more details on the SVM algorithm please see [1].

 ##Cutpoints
 When using the accelerometers to measure physical activity, time spent in specific states has been demonstrated to be a useful output.
-The __Cutpoint__ analysis reports the time user has spent in a specific intensity of physical activity where each intensity band is categorised in units of Metabolic Equivalent of task (METS).
+The __Cutpoint__ analysis reports the time user has spent in a specific intensity of physical activity where each intensity band is categorized in units of Metabolic Equivalent of task (METS).

 |Activity Level | MET  Threshold |
 |:--------------|:--------------:|